TCotton/hashnode-backup/ckl8gkgs801ecpws1b4mc6wil.md

 As well as being the author of *Programming in Haskell*, Graham Hutton is a Professor of Computer Science at the University of Nottingham.
 He leads the undergraduate Haskell module.
 During the pandemic, the university switched to online learning and [Graham uploaded his pre-recorded tutorials to YouTube](https://www.youtube.com/watch?v=rIprO6zoujM).

+For an IDE, use [Visual Studio Code](https://code.visualstudio.com/) and its Haskell plugins.
+You will also need to  [download and install](https://www.haskell.org/platform/)  the Glasgow Haskell Compiler, Cabal build system and the Stack tool.
+An alternative to is to use the browser IDE, [Repl](https://repl.it/).
+An advantage of using Repl is it will allow you to quickly spin your Haskell code into a server environment (apparently, I haven't tried this yet).

 Please leave any other recommendations in the comments.